Request more info about the artwork

 2018

-Sans tambour ni trompette, Curated by Julie Crenn, Centre d’art Faux Mouvement, Metz, France
+Sans tambour ni trompette, curated by Julie Crenn, Centre d’art Faux Mouvement, Metz, France

 Summer group show, Galerie PARIS-B, Paris, France